-Eurozone inflation has declined steadily since the start of the year, hitting a peak2023, falling to an annual rate of 10.6% in October 2022, before declining to 10.12.4% in November 2023.
-Economic growth has been weakening with an upwardly revised expansion of 0.3% (from 0.2%) in weak and GDP contracted by 0.1% in the three months to September 2022.
-As 2023.
-In line with the UK and USother central banks, the European Central Bank has been on an interest rate tightening cycle, pushing upincreased rates, taking its three key interest rates by 0.50% in December, following two consecutive 0.75% rises, taking its main refinancing rate to 2.5% and deposit facility, fixed rate tender, and marginal lending rates to 2.0%-3.75%, 4.25% and 4.50% respectively.
+Eurozone inflation has declined steadily since the start of 2023, falling to an annual rate of 2.4% in November 2023.
+Economic growth has been weak and GDP contracted by 0.1% in the three months to September 2023.
+In line with other central banks, the European Central Bank has increased rates, taking its deposit facility, fixed rate tender, and marginal lending rates to 3.75%, 4.25% and 4.50% respectively.